openmc-dev/openmc/docs/source/methods/random_ray.rst

 iteration with the expected value.

 If we know the analytical volumes, then those can be used to directly compute the expected value of the tracklength in each cell, :math:`L_{avg}`.
 However, as the analytical volumes are not typically known in OpenMC due to the usage of user-defined constructive solid geometry, we need to source this quantity from elsewhere.
 An obvious choice is to simply accumulate the total tracklength through each FSR across all iterations (batches) and to use that sum to compute the expected average length per iteration, as:

 .. math::
-    :label: sim_estimator
+    :label: L_avg

     \sum\limits^{}_{i} \ell_i \approx L_{avg} = \frac{\sum\limits^{B}_{b}\sum\limits^{N_i}_{r=1} \ell_{b,r} }{B}